Our Experts Put the Top Personal Emergency Response Systems to the Test: Here Are the Results

 Hands-on testing is the only way to know which systems have the fastest answer times, the most accurate fall detection sensors and GPS, the clearest audio, the most comfortable necklaces, the longest-lasting batteries, and the friendliest monitoring staff members—the key data gaps our Reviews Team aimed to fill.

 Our Reviews Team chose a summit-style approach to standardize procedures and gather as much information as possible in the most efficient manner.
 The three-day testing summit occurred in October 2022, and 32 medical alert devices from 12 brands were evaluated.
-Keep reading for a breakdown of our hands-on testing methodology and results.
+Keep reading for a breakdown of our hands-on testing methodology, which we used to determine the best medical alert systems.

 Medical alert device testing summit overview